zencart/documentation/content/user/products/downloadable.md

 ## File Permissions for Downloads

 Files for download (ie: all the files in the "download" folder) should be marked as read-only.
 Setting to 644 should be sufficient.

-The "download" folder itself is typically set to 755, which is the normal default permissions setting for folders.
+The `download/` "folder" itself is typically set to 755, which is the normal default permissions setting for folders.

-If you are using download-by-redirect, then your "pub" folder needs to be read-write, typically 777 (or 755 on some hosts).
+If you are using download-by-redirect, then your `pub/` folder needs to be read-write, typically 755, depending on the server.

 ## Important Facts about Download Settings